Newport Village — as of November 2019

 Latest news: The City has created a web page describing revised project plans received on November 20, 2018, and differing in appearance from the earlier images used above.
 The application remains “incomplete,” but the applicant continues to confer with a coalition of area residents and business owners who call themselves Protect Mariner’s Mile (and who were not told about the revised plans).
 The SPON Board, also, expects to hear a presentation from the applicant on January 15.
 Meanwhile, on October 18 — despite promises that none of the existing uses would be changing prior to approval of the redevelopment — the Planning Commission heard an application to convert the existing office building at 2244 West PCH into a luxury automobile showroom.
 That application was approved at their November 8 meeting.
-Since then, City staff has been seeking a consultant to prepare an Environmental Impact Report for the main project, and a contract with the selected consultant will likely be awarded by the City Council on September 24.
+Since then, City staff has been seeking a consultant to prepare an Environmental Impact Report for the main project.
+The City Council awarded a contract on September 24.
+A public “scoping meeting” to develop topics to be covered in the EIR was held on November 20.
+Additional written comments on the scope of the EIR could be submitted in writing through December 9.
+The EIR is presumably now being prepared by the City’s consultant.

 Project Overview: As originally submitted on on December 4, 2017, this application for a major “mixed use” development on the former “Ardell” properties along Mariner’s Mile (at the present Duffy Boats through A’maree’s sites and the boat sales/storage yard across PCH from them) was to consist of 11.05 acres on which would be built 175 residential units, 240,650 square feet of office, retail and restaurant uses, and a new 75-boat marina.
 All the existing buildings were to be demolished, and a new signalized intersection on Coast Highway created to serve the project.